Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Tax class and basic price to PIM price](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/TaxClassBasicPriceToPIMPrice.png "[Tax class and basic price to PIM price]")

 This extension is used to map a tax class and a price attribute to a PIM price field attribute.
-This mapping assigns the simple price as well as the tax class to the PIM price field attribute.
+This mapping transfers the simple price as well as the tax class to the PIM price field attribute.
 As the PIM price field attribute also needs a currency and an indication whether the net or the gross price is specified, the default currency in the PIM system and the gross price value are mapped.
 To specify all values to be mapped to the PIM price field attribute, use the [PriceBuilder](#pricebuilder) extension.

 [comment]: <> (Ist das richtig?
 Immer brutto und standardwährung? oder funktioniert dieses mapping gar nicht mehr?)